dao-duc-tung/sagemaker-ml-system/README.md

       - `assets/deploy-model-dev.yml`: This CF stack creates the SM endpoint in dev deployment.
       - `assets/deploy-model-prd.yml`: This CF stack creates some resources in prod deployment such as SM endpoint, LD endpoint, API endpoint, Auto Scaling policy, Model Monitoring Schedule, and CW alarms.

-   1. Step 2: this step updates the `sagemaker-custom-resource.yml` stack and the `workflow-graph.yml` stack.
+   1. Step 2: This step updates the `sagemaker-custom-resource.yml` stack and the `workflow-graph.yml` stack.

 1. **Train stage**.
 This stage will run the SF to: